-The Department of Antiquities IS responsible for the administration of the Antiquities Ordinance 1929.
-It also administers the Archaelogical Museum in Jerusalem (Rockefeller Endowment).
-In addition to the conservation of Antiquities, the Department undertaken research and the compilation of records and reports.
+The Department of Antiquities is responsible for the administration of the Antiquities Ordinance 1929.
+It also administers the Archaelogical Museum in Jerusalem (Rockefeller Endovment).
+In addition to the conservation of Antiquities, the Department undertakes research and the compilation of records and reports.

 The staff is 99, of which 78 are Arabs, 9 Jews, 5 British and 7 others.
+PROSPECTS v.
+AUDIT

 All but one of the British will leave the service.
-To preserve the Museuman autonomous board of trustees is in way of formation.
-The only excavation undertaken by the Deportment is in the Jordan Valley and will be completed before 15 May.
-There is nothing which can be done daring an abnormal period.
+To preserve the Museum an autonomous board of trustees is in way of formation.
+The only excavation undertaken by the Department is in the Jordan Valley and will be completed before 15 May.
+There is nothing which can be done during an abnormal period.